 Imagine walking into your home to the smell of fresh skunk.
 A smelly human in the woods is no different to a deer, especially if you are upwind.

 We will be covering scent blocking techniques in a future article.
 For now, eliminate any source of unnatural scent.
 Don’t use scented deodorant, cologne, hair products, soaps, laundry detergents, etc.

 Try to move at the same pace as the animals in the woods.
 As intoxicating as it can be to rush to the next hill hoping to see something, take some time to analyze what you are seeing.
 Interpret the surroundings like a deer does, looking at every little detail to decide if it is safe before it proceeds.
 If animals hear you coming, they will be gone long before you have a chance to even spot them. … have a good sense of hearing.

 While the tips above target deer hunting for beginners, keep them in mind this season even if you are an experienced hunter.
 Sometimes we all get caught up in the excitement and forget deer hunting basics.
+I find that using a checklist prevents me from forgetting important gear.
+Be sure to also checkout my article on how to get into hunting.
 The list above should set you on your way to seeing more deer this season.
 Good luck!